stephenccodes/eds220-hwk4/README.md

 ## Data
-The data for this analysis is housed in this repository.
-The
+The data for this analysis is not housed in this repository, except for the filtered 'thomas_fire' perimeter shapefile.
+The Landsat and California state fire data was downloaded and used locally from the sources listed below.

 ## References